radutb/dirtydentist/README.md

 # DirtyDentist-GUI (DD-GUI)
-A basic GUI library for Defold developed for educational softwares.
-It covers the essentials including; drop-downs, comboboxes, simple buttons, checkboxes, radio buttons, text fields and text boxes.
+A basic GUI library for Defold developed for a educational software.
+It covers the essentials including; comboboxes, auto-suggestbox, simple buttons, checkboxes, radio buttons, text fields and text boxes.
 Notably, the text components allow for mid-string editing and navigation using arrow keys.

+Since rebuild in 0.3.0 functions and implementations have changed but old codebase is included for compability.

 [HTML5 Example](https://skogsheden.se/dirtydentist)